amitrathod101/docker-concepts/docker-lab.md

     % cd /Users/<your username>/github.com/<your username>

-4> Fork this project, from github into your account and then clone it to your laptop :https://github.com/amitrathod101/getting-started
+4> Fork this project, from github into your account and then clone it to your laptop :https://github.com/amitrathod101/getting-started .
+Note that your command will have your github id.
+Here's waht I did on my laptop.

     %git clone git@github.com:amitrathod101/getting-started.git